Supply Chain Woes

 - Manage and track Supplier Relationship Health Data

-While the accelerator was created before the current pandemic, it’s turning out to be a great asset to procurement teams looking to strengthen their supplier sourcing capabilities.
+While the accelerator was being developed before the recent pandemic, it’s become a great asset to procurement teams looking to strengthen their supplier sourcing capabilities.